The truth about Dutch food

 - 120ml white wine vinegar

-- 2 apples
+- Two apples

 Remove the outer leaves from the cabbage, quarter it and remove the white core.
 Slice each quarter into thin strips.

 Melt butter in a heavy bottomed pan and gently sauté the onion for about five minutes.
 Add the sugar, salt, cloves, cinnamon and laurel leaves along with the cabbage.
 Stir thoroughly and add the wine and vinegar.
 Grind in some pepper if desired.